Market food stall

 For further information phone Council's Business Hotline on 133 BNE (133 263).

-Potentially hazardous food needs to be kept below 5°C or above 60°C to minimise the growth of bacteria in the food.
+You must store potentially hazardous food below 5°C or above 60°C to minimise the growth of bacteria in the food.

 Examples of potentially hazardous food include: